What is Carronite?

 - Carronite baths have a 30-year manufacturing faults warranty from the manufacturer, which means you can trust that they are reliable.
 If you choose to purchase the Carronite baths, you can rest assured in their performance as industry experts endorse these baths more than other baths on the market

 - When installing Carronite baths, you are unlikely to experience any issues related to sealing.
-This is because the baths have an 18 mm baseboard and an exceptional cradle support system prevent movement and as such offers the much-needed stability and rigidity necessary for minimizing the sealing problems.
+This is because the baths have an 18 mm baseboard and an exceptional cradle support system prevent movement and as such offers the much-needed stability and rigidity necessary for minimising the sealing problems.

 - In comparison to cast iron and steel enamelled baths, baths made using Carronite are said to be 25% less slip-resistant, which means that the likelihood of falls and other bathtub related accidents is reduced.